 Ultrasonic Cavitation Risks

-Many people consider ultrasonic cavitation to be a risk-free procedure, similar in level to coolsculpting.
+Many people consider ultrasonic cavitation and fat burning to be a risk-free procedure, similar in level to coolsculpting.
 This is because no incisions are made so the risk for infection is significantly removed.
 It also doesn’t require anesthesia.

 It is a pain-free procedure, as well.
 Some people don’t even really feel anything throughout the procedure.
 Some may feel a little warmth but that’s it.